Omar Sharaf: Lifestyle and legacy

 As evident from photographs taken at various stages in his life, Sharaf was a strong built man, but light on his feet in spite of it, only losing substantial weight towards the end of his life as an indirect result of advanced diabetes.
 He was a chain smoker till well into his mid-fifties, and was regarded by many as a sanguine, gregarious, and happy-go-lucky person.
 He valued his family and often took them along on his various travels.
 He was a moderate person, with few enemies compared to some members of his family clan.
 Sharaf had no conflict furthering Egypt's interests including those with Israel by maintaining cordial and polite relations with his Israeli Counterpart in Stockholm, ambassador Mordecay Kidron, who also happened to be his next door neighbor.
 He also chose, out of the available pictures at his disposal, to have printed in a local Cairo monthly magazine a photograph taken of him welcoming, as doyen of the consular corps, Pope Paul VI to Hong Kong at Kai Tak International Airport in December 1970, reflecting his sense of religious tolerance as a Muslim.

-He was a lateral thinker, a prolific reader, especially of military history, and a linguist who was proficient in several languages.
-A superb conversationalist known for his disarming charm and excellent social and people skills, he had an uncanny ability to establish rapport and win people over and achieve consensus.
+He was a thinker, a prolific reader, especially of military history, and a linguist who was proficient in several languages.
+A conversationalist known for his charm and excellent social and people skills, he had an ability to establish rapport and win people over and achieve consensus.
 Sharaf could be obdurate, refusing to comply with the instructions of international border officials to postpone his travel till daylight and insisting on his right, as a diplomat, to free and unfettered movement across borders, only to be told of the impossibility of crossing the border at night due to dangers associated with the presence of active mine fields.